 Google AdX (previously called DoubleClick Ad Exchange) is a marketplace where digital advertising space is bought and sold.
 As a programmatic advertising exchange, Google AdX uses real-time bidding (RTB) to determine the price of advertising space.
 It works like a stock exchange, where advertising space is openly traded.

 For publishers, Google AdX is a marketplace where they can sell advertising space to a wide range of advertisers in real-time.
 Publishers retain control over which ads are shown on their websites and receive data on who purchased their inventory and for what price.

 For advertisers, Google AdX provides a way to purchase ad space from publishers.
-Since a wide range of publishers use the platform, AdX is an easy way to scale campaigns or target specific demographics of users.
-Advertisers also benefit from real-time bidding which enables them to bid for ad space in real-time, depending on how much they value the impression.
+Since a wide range of publishers uses the platform, AdX is an easy way to scale campaigns or target specific demographics of users.
+Advertisers also benefit from real-time bidding, which enables them to bid for ad space in real-time, depending on how much they value the impression.

 Overall, AdX is an ad exchange that connects publishers and advertisers at scale, allowing both parties to more efficiently buy and sell display advertising space.